brianpbyers/intro-ionic/README.md

 If prompted, hit enter to select "Create a new app".

-You will be prompted to log in, using your credentials from earlier in class when you created a free Ionic account.
+This will open a browser tab.
+You may be prompted to log in, using your credentials from earlier in class when you created a free Ionic account.

+Run `ionic link` one more time in the Terminal.
+This time, select the name of the App you just created.

 Run `ionic upload`.
 This will push your latest changes to Ionic.